Lewvan Drive & Pasqua Street: Lewvan Drive

 Lewvan Drive is a four lane arterial road that begins at an interchange with the Trans-Canada Highway (Highway 1), travels north past the Regina International Airport, and ends at Sherwood Drive where the roadway continues as the northern section of Pasqua Street.
 Downtown Regina can be accessed via Saskatchewan Drive.
 Lewvan Drive is named after Lew Van Ostrand, an early settler south of Regina.
 When the Grand Trunk Pacific Railway arrived in 1911, the company purchased the townsite from Ostrand and combined the first two parts of his name to name the railroad in his honour.

 History

 Pasqua Street originally ran continuous as a collector road through western Regina, but as the city grew it did not have the capacity to function as a major north–south artery.
 The Lewvan Expressway (later renamed Lewvan Drive) was constructed along a former CN rail line which ran parallel to Pasqua Street, allowing for limited access and grade-separated railway crossings, and was completed in 1984.
 As part of the project, at-grade railway crossings along Pasqua Street were closed resulting in it being segmented.
+The section of Pasqua between 9th Avenue South and Victoria Avenue was removed and replaced by an expansion of the city's exhibition grounds and development of Saskatchewan Drive, a major east–west thoroughfare which provided key access between downtown and Lewvan.